sgosakan/inst414-final-project-srikar-gosakan/README.md

 Processed financial statements stored in CSV format.
 Identified anomalies in the financial data.
-Visualization of financial ratios as bar charts.
+Visualization of financial ratios as charts.

 This repository is clone-able through Github, and runs on a virtual environment created by the user for the purposes of this final project.
 Attached is requirements.txt file that includes dependencies and packages required to run the code.